OpenMDAO/OpenMDAO-Framework/docs/plugins/nastran.rst

 .. index:: Nastran, NastranComponent, MSC Nastran

+.. _`NastranComponent`:

 MSC NastranComponent
 ====================

 The following documentation refers to the MSC (MacNeal-Schwendler Corporation) Nastran Component.
+This component is a wrapper for MSC Nastran, but it does not include the MSC Nastran executable.
+You need to have installed MSC Nastran with a valid license before this wrapper will work.

 Overview
 ---------

-If you are creating a component that is supposed to call Nastran to calculate your component's outputs, you must do three things:
+If you are creating a component that is supposed to call Nastran to calculate your component's outputs, you must do four things:

+#) Point your component to the Nastran executable, by setting the *nastran_command* input
-* First, you must make your component a subclass of NastranComponent
+#) Make your component a subclass of NastranComponent
-* Second, you must specify how Nastran will deal with your inputs
+#) Specify how Nastran will deal with your inputs
-* Third, you must specify how Nastran will deal with your outputs
+#) Specify how Nastran will deal with your outputs

-Once you do these three things, NastranComponent will worry about setting up Nastran's input file (for the correct input variables), running Nastran, and parsing the output values out of Nastran's output.
+Once you do these things, NastranComponent will worry about setting up Nastran's input file (for the correct input variables), running Nastran, and parsing the output values out of Nastran's output.
 The MSC Nastran Component has been tested exclusively with MSC Nastran 2005, although as long as the input and output don't change, it should work for any version.

 .. index:: NastranComponent